apolotsk/cudnn-cross-correlation/README.md

 $ cd Example
 $ ./Example
 Load an image from input.png.
-Create the input tensor.
-Copy the image into the input tensor.
-The input tensor shape is [1, 354, 630, 3].
+Create the input tensor with shape is [1, 354, 630, 3] and image data.
-Create the filter.
+Initialize edge detection kernel.
-The filter shape is [1, 3, 3, 3].
+Create the filter with shape [1, 3, 3, 3] and kernel data.
-Create edge detection kernel data.
-Copy the kernel data into the filter.
-Create the output tensor.
-The output tensor shape [1, 352, 628, 1].
+Create the output tensor with shape [1, 352, 628, 1].
 Cross-correlate the input tensor and the filter.
 Save the output tensor as an image to output.png.
 ```